NeurIPS 2025 Workshop on Constrained Optimization for Machine Learning

 Call for Extended Abstracts

-We invite submissions of extended abstracts (2–4 pages, excluding references) that advance the field of constrained learning (deadline: Aug 21, 2025 AoE).
+We invite submissions of extended abstracts (2–4 pages, excluding references) that advance the field of constrained learning (deadline: Aug 21, 2025 Aug 28, 2025 (AOE).
 Final versions will be posted on the Papers tab but will not be part of formal proceedings.
 Accepted abstracts will be presented at the workshop during two poster sessions, with selected contributions invited to give a short talk (see Contributed Talks for details).

 We particularly encourage contributions in the following areas: